LispCookbook/cl-cookbook/systems.md

-Assuming your system is installed under `~/common-lisp/`, `~/quicklisp/local-projects/` or some other filesystem hierarchy already configured for ASDF, you can load it with: `(asdf:make "foobar")`.
+Assuming your system is installed under `~/common-lisp/`, `~/quicklisp/local-projects/` or some other filesystem hierarchy already configured for ASDF, you can load it with: `(asdf:load-system "foobar")`.

 If your Lisp was already started when you created that file, you may have to, either:

-- load the new .asd file: `(load "path/to/foobar.asd")`, or with `C-c C-k` in Slime to compile and load the whole file.
+- load the new .asd file: `(asdf:load-asd "path/to/foobar.asd")`, or with `C-c C-k` in Slime to compile and load the whole file.
+  - note: avoid using the built-in `load` for ASDF files, it may work but `asdf:load-asd` is preferred.
 - `(asdf:clear-configuration)` to re-process the configuration.